-Bahamians look for loved ones as 2,500 missing after Dorian
+Bahamians look for loved ones as 1,300 missing after Dorian

 “It’s one of those things.
 I’m heartbroken, but life goes on,” he said.
 “You pick up the pieces bit by bit. … I’ve got to rebuild a house.
 I’ve got three more kids.
 I’ve got to live for them until my time comes.”

-Meanwhile, a cluster of heavy thunderstorms is heading toward the Bahamas and is expected to further drench the communities bashed by Dorian.
-The U.S. National Hurricane Center said Thursday that the system was expected to become a tropical storm within 36 hours and would hit parts of the northwestern Bahamas with tropical storm-force winds and heavy rains.
+Meanwhile, newly formed Tropical Storm Humberto headed toward the Bahamas and was expected to further drench the communities bashed by Dorian.
+The U.S. National Hurricane Center said the storm was expected to hit central and northern Bahamas with high winds and heavy rains over the weekend.

-In the Abaco islands, which Prime Minister Hubert Minnis says are mostly decimated, the search for loved ones is even more intense.
+Kwasi Thompson, minister of state for Grand Bahama, warned that system will affect the entire island and urged people to seek shelter.
+“As previous storms have taught us, things change very quickly,” he said.
+“We want residents to take it seriously.”

+The approaching storm was slowing down efforts to bring in aid, and food and water remained the biggest needs in the hard-hit Abaco islands, where officials temporarily suspended flights in anticipation of the storm, a spokesman for the islands’ National Emergency Management Agency said.

+“Hang in there, we care for you, we will get to you,” spokesman Carl Smith said.
+“We are doing our best. … We ask people to have patience.”

+The search for loved ones in Abaco, which Prime Minister Hubert Minnis said were mostly decimated by Dorian, continued with renewed urgency.
 Diego Carey, a 25-year-old from the hard-hit community of Marsh Harbor, left Abaco for the capital, Nassau, after Dorian hit but returned Thursday after a 12-hour boat ride to search for two friends who remain missing.

 “We were together during the storm.
 It happened so fast.
 The roof just blew off,” he said, adding that was the last time he saw them.
 “It’s so traumatizing.”